gvwilson/thirdbit/_posts/2019/05/2019-05-11-positive-and-negative-openness.md

 and my reason for doing so is based on Isaiah Berlin's distinction between two kinds of liberty.
 Negative liberty is the absence of obstacles: nobody's actively stopping you from doing something.
-Positive liberty, on the other hand, is real possibility of acting: you have the means to accomplish your goal.
+Positive liberty, on the other hand, is the real possibility of acting: you have the means to accomplish your goal.

 This is why community matters so much.